7 Effective Ways to Boost Your Memory

-Hit the Gym:
+Hit the Gym

-Stay Mentally Active:
+Stay Mentally Active

 In addition to working out your body, you can also boost your memory by exercising your brain directly.
 Puzzles, word games, and learning new skills all help the brain develop new nerve connections that directly improve memory and cognitive function.
 Don’t be afraid to have fun: video games and board games have been shown to stimulate the brain, as well!

-Get Enough Sleep:
+Get Enough Sleep

-Use Mnemonic Devices:
+Use Mnemonic Devices

 Mnemonic devices are tools that can help you remember things through association or by making the information more manageable.
-This includes visualizing things that you need to remember, using rhymes or acronyms to remember specific words and phrases, or breaking up information into smaller pieces, such as remembering a phone number by breaking it into three pieces instead of thinking of it as a single 10-digit sequence.
+These include visualizing things that you need to remember, using rhymes or acronyms to remember specific words and phrases, or breaking up information into smaller pieces, such as remembering a phone number by breaking it into three pieces instead of thinking of it as a single 10-digit sequence.